 Your CSA share will vary in size and volume from week to week.
 The share will be lighter early in the season as we produce more lettuces, greens, and peas but will soon grow to include beets, cucumbers, squash, and cabbage!
 A CSA share, including u-pick crops, will average about 12-15 pounds per week with some weeks weighing in much higher (think late summer!)
-Our goal is to give you a wide diversity of produce mixing things you probably know and love like lettuce, tomatoes, and potatoes, with foods you may not be as familiar with like okra, fennel, collard greens and ‘husk cherries’.
+Our goal is to give you a wide diversity of produce mixing things you probably know and love like lettuce, sweet potatoes, tomatoes, melons, and potatoes, with foods you may not be as familiar with like okra, fennel, collard greens and ‘husk cherries’.
 We will also provide you with plenty of information about the produce and ways you can cook, store, and enjoy them!
 Much of this will come in the form of a weekly CSA email with all the news about the food and the farm for the week!

 The actual list will include even more crops AND there will often be many varieties within each crop i.e., cucumbers – slicing cucumbers, pickling cucumbers, white ‘kirby’ cucumbers etc.!
 And we value your feedback to help guide our future crop plans.

 We also anticipate offering other items from our farm and other local farms such as eggs, honey, jams, tomato sauce and so on.
 Stay tuned for more details!

 2022 Farm Season Slideshow